Skip to main content

 The 108 Signal Types

-A comprehensive taxonomy of commercial events
+A complete taxonomy of commercial events

 Rodz categorizes events into 108 signal types organized into major families: